-Jesus said, “Remember this… The fathers of those who might accuse you today because you follow me.
-Well… their fathers and grandfathers were the same.
+Jesus said, “Remember this—The fathers of those who might accuse you today because you follow me—Well, their fathers and grandfathers were the same.
 Their fathers were so bold as even to accuse GOD’s own prophets.”

-The Lord walked slowly about the grassy incline and looked out over the sea, then went on to say, “Brothers and Sisters, allow me to tell you what GOD loves.
+Jesus glanced out over the sea for a flicker in time, and then said, “Brothers and Sisters, allow me to tell you what GOD loves.
 He loves charity and forgiveness.
-So, I admonish you… Love your enemies!
-And, if you are able, try to treat those who hate you with charity.
+So, I admonish you: Love your enemies!
+And, if you can, treat those who hate you with charity.
 Bless them that curse you and pray for those who use you badly.
-And, if Someone strikes you on one cheek, do not hit back wildly.
-No, I say… No!
-Turn to that man the other cheek, then, if he strikes you again.
+And do not hit back wildly if someone strikes you on one cheek.
+No, I say, No!
+Instead, turn to that man the other cheek, then walk away if he strikes you again.
 You should be the stronger person.
 And, if someone takes your coat, give him your shirt also.
 Give something to everyone who asks whenever you can.
 And if someone steals from you, do not worry yourself into a harried state.
 Believe GOD!
 Do unto others as you would have them do unto you.

-Then, the Lord said, “Remember this, if you love only those who love you, what have you accomplished?
-Even sinners love those that love them.
+Then, the Lord said, “Remember this: If you love only those who love you, what have you accomplished?
+Even sinners love those who love them.
 If you do good only to those who do good to you, what thanks do you deserve?
 If you give only to those from whom you hope to receive, you have simply made a wise investment.
-I ask you, is it not true, sinners do the same thing?”
+I ask you, is it not true that sinners do the same thing?”

 A woman near the front thought of what had occurred that morning, how she had cursed at her neighbor because she thought the woman had taken valuable figs from her family’s tree.
 Later, however, she discovered that her own adult daughter had picked the figs, but rather than tell her neighbor about her false accusation and ask forgiveness, she allowed the matter to stand.